 CTV News Calgary, created a number of firsts in Canadian television, as an owned and operated local of CTV News.

 Canada’s largest telecommunications company, Bell Canada Enterprises, has owned CTV News Calgary since 2000.

 CTV News Calgary’s trusted team of top-notch videojournalists and producers are dedicated to providing the best in local news programming to southern Alberta online, on-the-air and in the community.

 Join us each weekday for CTV Morning Live Calgary, News at Noon, News at 5, News at 6 and News at 11:30 and on weekends for the News at 6.

-Catch up on the newscasts you missed on our website HERE.
+Watch the newscasts you missed online HERE.